Tsūsai Sugawara

-Business Career
+Business career

 The son of a Kamakura railroad magnate, Sugawara became a real estate developer and industrialist, notably effecting the subdivision, improvement, and accessibility of Kamakurayama (the city's mountain district) as a high-end residential area in the 1930s.
 He bridged Ōfuna to the island of Enoshima with Japan's first toll road, and he developed and managed the region's Enoshima Electric Railway, which connects Kamakura with Fujisawa.

 He served as president of Japan's Construction Industry Association and was instrumental in the restoration that followed the Great Kantō Earthquake of 1923.
-A stone tablet near the Tsurugaoka Hachimangū shrine in Kamakura honors Sugawara for his contribution to the city's prosperity.
+A stone tablet near the Tsurugaoka Hachimangū in Kamakura honors Sugawara for his contribution to the city's prosperity.

-Civic Activity
+Civic activity

-Sugawara's driving ambition, his passion for Japanese public policy, and his status as a “noted man of independent means” led to his lifelong reputation as an influential “fixer.”
-The American Political Science Review asserted in 1948 that Sugawara headed Japan's powerful “contractor syndicate” and provided “generous” financial support to multiple rival political parties because he “want[ed] railway contracts.”
+Sugawara's driving ambition, his passion for Japanese public policy, and his status as a "noted man of independent means" led to his lifelong reputation as an influential “fixer.”
+The American Political Science Review asserted in 1948 that Sugawara headed Japan's powerful "contractor syndicate" and provided "generous" financial support to multiple rival political parties because he "want[ed] railway contracts."

-Among the politicians whose careers he cultivated was Shintaro Ishihara, a “disciple” of his who eventually became governor of Tokyo.
+Among the politicians whose careers he cultivated was Shintaro Ishihara, a "disciple" of his who eventually became governor of Tokyo.
 As a backer of Prime Minister Hitoshi Ashida, Sugawara became embroiled in the Showa Denko corruption scandal that drove Ashida from office in 1948.